alirzglshn/industrial-ai-copilot/README.md

 # Industrial AI Copilot

-An AI engineering copilot for technical manuals.
+An AI copilot for technical manuals.
 Upload a PDF (text, tables, diagrams, images) and ask questions about the equipment it describes — the system retrieves relevant text and images and answers with citations back to the source page, using a local VLM/LLM, refusing to answer when the evidence